conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 1. Putting `[Flags]` on your enum **does not generate for you the values**!
 You must still define them yourself.

+2. The compiler will allow you to shoot yourself in the foot by supplying duplicate values.
+This will happily compile:

+    ```c#
+    public enum Condiments
+    {
+    	TomatoSauce = 1,
+    	Mayonnaise = 1,
+    	BarbequeSauce = 1,
+    	Ketchup = 1,
+    }
+    ```

-2. You can directly assign **any integer value to a member expecting an `enum`**.
+3. You can directly assign **any integer value to a member expecting an `enum`**.
 However, it is trivial to validate the values before setting them.

     ```c#
     if (!Enum.IsDefined(typeof(Condiments), 1000))